-Lime coppice regenerating on the SE facing slope of Sned Wood following the felling of the JL/DF stand in 1980, compartment 40 in the 1953 census and now 1822h guaranteed revenue at a time of a severely depressed land market and the worst economic depression in living memory.
+Lime coppice regenerating on the SE facing slope of Sned Wood following the felling of the JL/DF stand in 1980, compartment 40 in the 1953 census and now 1822h

+Between the wars many estate owners, for whose woods the Commission were offering long term fixed rate leases, were pleased to receive a guaranteed revenue at a time of a severely depressed land market and the worst economic depression in living memory.
 The gambling habits of the Shobdon estate's absentee owner, the 3rd baron Bateman, brought especially severe financial problems upon the estate which fell onto the shoulders his younger brother Captain Hanbury who agreed in 1922 to lease Shobdon Hill, Sned and Mere Hill to the Commission on at fixed-rate of £142 a year (equivalent to 2/6d per acre) for 999 years.
 Due to subsequent complexities regarding the ownership of the freehold it wasn't until 1991 that FC finally bought the freehold for £35,000 (about £30 per acre)17.